-Fieldwork education consists of four experiences designed to prepare and expose the student to a variety of applied settings in occupational therapy:
+Fieldwork education consists of five experiences designed to prepare and expose the student to a variety of applied settings in occupational therapy:

-- 1. Fieldwork I: Pediatric Process in Fieldwork and Fieldwork I: Psychosocial Group Process occur in the summer semester of the second year.
-The student's fieldwork experiences will be ongoing though the summer semester and will include clinical experiences throught the community.
-The student will actively participate in occupational therapy clinical situations to develop professional and clinical skills as well as as understanding of clinical settings. - 2.
-Fieldwork I: Adult Physical Dysfunction occurs prior to beginning classes in the spring semester of the second year.
-The student actively participates in occupational therapy as it is practiced in a physical disabilities setting for a total of 80 hours. - 3.
-Fieldwork II: 1 This full-time fieldwork experience typically begins in June of the third year.
+" Fieldwork I: Pediatric Process in Fieldwork AND Fieldwork I: Psychosocial Group Process occur in the summer semester of the second year.
+The student's fieldwork experiences will be ongoing though the summer semester and will include clinical experiences through the community.
+The student will actively participate in occupational therapy clinical situations to develop professional and clinical skills as well as understanding of clinical settings.

+" Fieldwork I: Adult Physical Dysfunction occurs prior to beginning classes in the spring semester of the second year.
+The student actively participates in occupational therapy as it is practiced in a physical disabilities setting for a total of 80 hours.

+" Fieldwork II 1: This full-time fieldwork experience typically begins in May of the third year.
 The student integrates client evaluation and intervention planning/implementation skills and develops entry-level competency in essential skills.
-The student has the opportunity to develop advanced competencies beyond entry-level where applicable. - 4.
-Fieldwork II: 2 This full-time fieldwork experience typically begins in September of the third year.
+The student has the opportunity to develop advanced competencies beyond entry-level where applicable.

+" Fieldwork II 2: This full-time fieldwork experience typically begins in September of the third year.
 The student integrates client evaluation and intervention planning/implementation skills and develops entry-level competency in essential skills.
 The student has the opportunity to develop advanced competencies beyond entry-level where applicable.

 Clinical facilities that have occupational therapy clinical education agreements with TTUHSC may be used for Fieldwork sites.
 The M.O.T.
 Academic Fieldwork Coordinator provides detailed information for selection procedures.
 The student's selection of a Fieldwork site must be approved by the M.O.T.
 Academic Fieldwork Coordinator and/or the Program Director prior to the student enrolling in the applicable Fieldwork courses.
 The M.O.T.
 Academic Fieldwork Coordinator reserves the right not to approve a student's selection of any clinical education site.
 The M.O.T.
-Academic Fieldwork Coordinator may consult with M.O.T. faculty and the M.O.T.
+Academic Fieldwork Coordinator reserves the right not to approve a student's selection of any clinical education site.
+The M.O.T.
+Academic Fieldwork Coordinator reserves the right not to approve a student's selection of any clinical education site.
+The M.O.T.
+Academic Fieldwork Coordinator reserves the right not to approve a student's selection of any clinical education site.
+The M.O.T.
+Academic Fieldwork coordinator reserves the right not to approve a student's selection of any clinical education site.
+The M.O.T.
+Academic Fieldwork coordinator reserves the right not to approve a student's selection of any clinical education site.
+The M.O.T.
+Academic Fieldwork coordinator may consult with M.O.T. faculty and the M.O.T.
 Program Director in order to determine a Fieldwork placement for any student.